Ace Swedish coder held by Ecuador was defender of Assange

 The center is a small nonprofit incorporated in Ecuador and Spain dedicated to private, secure and anonymous communication.
 Its website says it has contributed to well-known projects including Enigmail and the Tor privacy browser.

-In the hours before he went to the airport Thursday, Bini sent a Tweet warning of a “witch hunt” by Ecuadorian authorities mopping up after Assange’s forced departure from the embassy.
-Now that prophecy appears to have been true, said his friends.
+In the hours before he went to the airport Thursday, Bini sent a tweet warning of a “witch hunt” by Ecuadorian authorities mopping up after Assange’s forced departure from the embassy.
+Now his friends say that prophecy appears to have been true.

 Follow Goodman on Twitter: https://twitter.com/APjoshgoodman .
 Follow Bajak at https://twitter.com/fbajak